Darius662/WinOpsTool/README.md

 ## Troubleshooting

 - Check the logs directory for detailed logs
+- Adjust log verbosity via Tools -> Settings to control the amount of log information
 - Use Help -> Help Contents for detailed documentation
 - Ensure all dependencies are correctly installed
 - Verify administrator privileges